High School Course Catalog

 The goal of the history curriculum is to cultivate a genuine, informed and critical enthusiasm for the world through history.
 We want to ensure that students come to an understanding of how cultures have changed over time and learn how to express themselves both in prose and discussion.

-Ninth grade history expands to be called World History, and is concerned with key cultural processes that historians associate with the making of the modern world.
+Ninth grade history is concerned with key cultural processes that historians associate with the making of the modern world.
 It tells the story of major events, ideas, and movements that have given shape to the modern world community as it exists today.
 It asks analytical questions of global significance: how did the different regions of the world come into contact so that almost every part of the world today is tied into global political, economic, and social systems, and intellectual, religious, artistic and technological exchanges?
 Why are some regions of the world more powerful than others, both politically and economically?
 The course provides a framework to support further, more specific studies in grades ten through twelve.

-Following this path of study, students leave Saint Ann’s with a powerful analytical toolbox to be used in the highest forms of critical engagement with history: parsing and interpreting contradictory ideas and evidence; developing and presenting original arguments; identifying gaps in explanations assumed to be definitive; finding ruptures and silences in traditional narratives; giving voice to the non-celebrated and rendering human the old hero-Gods.
+Following this path of study, students leave Saint Ann’s with a powerful analytical toolbox to be used in the highest forms of critical engagement with history: parsing and interpreting contradictory ideas and evidence; developing and presenting original arguments; identifying gaps in explanations assumed to be definitive; finding ruptures and silences in traditional narratives; giving voice to the non-celebrated and rendering human the old hero-gods.
 Armed with these tools, which are honed in the context of historical study, students become empowered as citizens, locally and globally.
-For we believe in a usable past, which is not to say that we teach the past so that its examples can be understood as easy equivalences to contemporary events, keys to the present.
+For we believe in a usable past, which is not to say that we teach the past so that its examples can be understood as easy equivalences to contemporary events or keys to the present.
 Instead, by learning to recognize patterns and discrepancies in a range of historical contexts, and to understand the push-and-pull of social structures and individuals in the process of social change, students develop the ability to use history not in the service of ideology, but “to think with”—that is, to read between the lines of rhetoric, to illuminate contradictions in policy, to expose the pretenses of power, to make better sense of the world.
 What they do with this knowledge is, of course, up to them.